williamchange/b3dsdf/README.md

 b3dsdf is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83+

-You can use these by appending the groups from the .blend file or use them with the addon which adds a menu in the shader editor.
+You can use these by appending from the .blend or use them with the addon which adds a menu in the shader editor.

 These nodegroups can also be used with the asset browser by adding the .blend as an asset library (already marked as assets)